mihirchronicles/mihirchronicles.github.io/content/notes/on-product-teardown.md

 The trick to a product teardown is deep empathy for the end user.
 UX and product management share the same broad goals: understanding users’ needs and solving their core problems with excellent user experience.
 The emphasis is on solving the user problem.
 Don't let—product that looks great, has nice onboarding, and delightful animations—be a distraction.

 Some questions to ask when doing a product teardown:
+- What is the offering and who are the founders behind it?
 - What problem does this product solve?
 Is this really a problem?
 Is it an underlying problem or a surface level problem?
 How painful is this problem for users?
+- Are there any metrics on number of users?
-- What is the goal and does this product help solve or make progress on it?
+- What is the goal or a strategy and does this product help solve or make progress on it?
 - Where are the points of friction?
 What is clear and what is not clear?
 - How much customization affordance does a product offer to its clients?
 - What are the most competent competitors to this product?